Nader Al-Sharari: Career

-Al-Shariri began his career in the youth setups of Al-Orobah.
+Al-Sharari began his career in the youth setups of Al-Orobah.
 He made his debut during the 2016–17 season.
 On 18 April 2018, Al-Sharari scored his first goal for the club in the league match against Damac.
 He spent 4 seasons at Al-Orobah and made 41 appearances.
 On 31 January 2020, Al-Sharari joined Pro League side Abha on a 2-year contract.
+On 2 February 2021, Al-Sharari signed a pre-contract agreement with Al-Shabab.
+He officially joined Al-Shabab following the conclusion of the 2020–21 season, signing a four-year contract.

+On 16 July 2025, Al-Sharari joined Al-Nassr on a free transfer.
+He signed a three-year deal.